 Their dented fronds bring a touch of airy freshness.

 The very first ferns most probably appeared during the Paleozoic Era, about 500 million years ago!
 Over a thousand varieties exist across the globe, and ferns come in a multitude of shapes and colors.

-Ferns don’t produce flowers, and the leaves sprout directly from the rhizome.
-Rhizomes are swollen, fibrous underground stems that are often confused to be roots.
+Ferns don’t produce flowers, and leaves sprout directly from the rhizome.
+Rhizomes are swollen, fibrous underground stems that are often confused with roots.

 In reality, roots are thin fibrous filaments called adventitious roots because they branch out from a stem.
 Curled up young fern fronds look like the tip or scroll of a violin handle.

 Plant ferns in spring or fall, in part shade or shade, in cool soil that is preferably well-drained and humus-rich.
 Pure peat soil is perfect, and earth collected from forest underbrush is also great.

 Ferns growing naturally often are a sign of humus-rich soil that retains moisture well.

 Don’t bury the clump too deeply, the top portion must run flush with the ground level, or the plant might rot.

 In garden boxes, prepare a well drained mix of heath or peaty soil mix.

 Keep the soil cool during the entire growth phase with mulch and constant watering.
 Mist in the evening if the day was sweltering.
 As for pruning, simply cut back the dried fronds at the end of winter to clean the clumps up well.